One of the most popular question we get in the comment section of this site and our youtube channel is:

 When might a VPN get around a data cap?

 If a VPN prioritizes certain types of data (throttling video) then a VPN may actually circumvent a cap.
-For example, if your ISP limits speeds on youtube and Netflix after a certain amount of GB, you can probably avoid that soft data cap.
+For example, if your ISP limits speeds on YouTube and Netflix after a certain amount of GB, you can probably avoid that soft data cap.

 We’ve also heard reports of people using VPNs on mobile prepaid or capped data plans in Europe and Asia (mostly India) to circumvent data caps.
-Having not tested this, we can’t personally confirm it but it’s worth a shot.
+Having not tested this, we can’t confirm it, but it’s worth a shot.
 After all, a good VPN is much cheaper than a monthly smartphone plan.

 Using a VPN to increase speed